 Now, I believe we’ve got a contradiction here.
 First the tract said; “Christ did everything for us to gain heaven.”
-But now it says; “All you do is this..”
-Either Christ did everything, or He didn’t do everything.
+But now it says; “All YOU do is this..”
+Now, Either Christ did everything, or He didn’t do everything.
 If there’s even one little thing that we’ve got to do, then Christ didn’t do everything.
 True?
 The truth is, that Jesus Christ did everything that HE needed to do, for us to gain eternal life, which is of course, heaven.
 But He didn’t do everything that WE need to do.

 But let me get back to what the tract says; “John, all you do is this; Call on the Lord Jesus Christ.
 Do it today!
 He’ll forgive all of your sins!”

 The point of this tract was procrastination.
 That’s why it says; “Do it today!”
-You see, John had a habit of procrastinating over everything, and so, he procrastinated over “calling on Jesus” also.
+You see, John had a habit of procrastinating over everything, and so, he procrastinated over “calling on Jesus”.
 Procrastination is a bad thing.
 That’s why in every account that the bible gives, of a person learning the way of salvation, in every account, they are baptized immediately!
 The bible says; “Behold, now is the acceptable time, Behold, today is the day of salvation.”
 (2 Corinthians 6, verse 2) The only thing you’ve got to gain by procrastinating, is eternal separation from God.
 The scriptures refer to that, as “hell”.

 “Calling on Jesus”

 That tract used the phrase “call on the Lord Jesus Christ”.
 I don’t think the bible uses that exact phrase, but it does use this phrase; “call upon the name of our Lord Jesus Christ”.
 (1 Corinthians 1, verse 2) Most people think that to “call on the name of Jesus” means to pray, and to use the name of Jesus, in your prayer.
 Most people think that in order to have your sins forgiven, all you need to do, is pray to Jesus, and “call on Him”; In other words, to earnestly ask for forgiveness

 “Jesus forgive me!”
 I’m calling on you Jesus, forgive my sins.
 What’s wrong with that?
 Well, there’s actually a couple things wrong with that.
 First of all, we’re clearly instructed in the bible to pray to the Father, not the Son.
 And so if we’re going to pray for forgiveness, let’s at least pray to the Father for that forgiveness, as the bible instructs us to do.
-Even though both the Father and the Son, are God, the bible still tells us, in Colossians 3:17; “And whatever you do, in word or deed, do all in the name of the Lord Jesus, giving thanks TO THE FATHER, through Him.” (through Jesus) And “through Jesus”, basically means the same thing as “in the name of Jesus”.
+Even though both the Father and the Son, are God, the bible still tells us, in Colossians 3:17; “And whatever you do, in word or deed, (and that includes prayer) do all in the name of the Lord Jesus, giving thanks TO THE FATHER, through Him.” (through Jesus) And “through Jesus”, basically means the same thing as “in the name of Jesus”.

 Clearly, that verse instructs us to give our thanks, “to the Father”, not to the Son, but “to the Father”.
 And that’s what Jesus taught His disciples, in Luke 11, verse 2.
 Jesus told His disciples; “When you pray, say this; “Father, hallowed be Thy name.”

-The second thing that’s wrong with the idea of “calling out” Jesus’ name in a prayer, and expecting to be forgiven, is that the phrase “calling on His name”, has nothing to do with “calling” or “saying” His name in a prayer.
+The second thing that’s wrong with the idea of “calling out” Jesus’ name in a prayer, and expecting to be forgiven, is that the phrase “calling on His name”, has nothing to do with “calling out” or “saying” His name in a prayer.

-But nonetheless, that is what so many people have been told, and it’s causing countless people to remain lost.
-We become lost by sinning, but we remain lost, by not knowing the truth about how to be forgiven, and by believing what “people say”, instead of learning and believing what the bible says!
+But nonetheless, that’s what so many people have been told, and it’s causing countless people to remain lost.
+We become lost by sinning, but we remain lost, by not knowing the truth about how to be forgiven, and by believing what “people say”, instead of learning and believing what God says, in His scriptures.